ddiox/gigih-midterm-project/README.md

 # Mid Term Project (Backend Only)

-This repository contains the backend of the Tokopedia Play Clone App for Medium-Term Project (Backend Only) from the Generasi Gigih 3.0 program.
+This repository contains the backend of the Tokopedia Play Clone App for Mid-Term Project (Backend Only) from the Generasi Gigih 3.0 program.

 ## Database Structure